-Here are some aerial photos of our six locations.
+Here are some aerial photos of our five locations.
 The purpose of all of this is to give our customer base some idea of our size and competency; the downside being that it reminds my wife of our size and complexity.
 The combination of those two attributes will indicate what kind of product we will be able to produce.
 The nursery locations will be listed in chronological order, so some history will creep in.
 You will note that we did not go for originality when naming these locations.
 Most are named after the closest road.

-Therefore, we have six locations, one million square feet of poly space, 360 acres, 60 acres of field growing area, and natural gas at all five of the locations with poly houses.
+Therefore, we have five locations, one million square feet of poly space, 360 acres, 60 acres of field growing area, and natural gas at all five of the locations with poly houses.
 About a third of our container area is outside and unprotected, something we can get by with most of the time because of lake-effect milder winter temperatures and lake-effect snow cover.
 No one told us how the nursery business was going to develop in the last 36 years or we would have planned differently (better).
-While looking through this presentation please keep in mind what my wife says: “Having six locations and getting this large is not a sign of intelligence.”
-What I say is: “Our Golden years are dependent on the success of this operation.
+While looking through this presentation please keep in mind what my wife says: “Having five locations and getting this large is not a sign of intelligence.”
+What I say is: “Our Golden years are dependent on the success of this operation.”

 This is the original location where the nursery was started by my parents in the spring of 1968.
 It is 33 acres left from the original 80 acre fruit and vegetable farm that my parents worked on all of their life before subdividing 47 acres of it.
 The St. Joe River is in the distance and the nursery has 7 acres of flood plain along its bank.
 The first three offices were on this location as it grew rapidly in the early years.
 We have rented from our neighbor 16 acres of good sandy loam for perennial production.
 The rental has been for over 30 years although by now much of that acreage has been planted into trees and shrubs and so it is non-producing.